 Finally, let us highlight the differences of Fuzzy-UCS with respect to a Pittsburgh-style LCS.
 In the last section, we configured GAssist with a population of 400 individuals.
 At the initialization phase, these 400 individuals needed to be evaluated.
 Thus, the condition of all the rules of each classifier was matched with each of the training instances.
-This means that, in the population initialization, a Pittsburgh-style LCSs would go through all the data set 400 times, seeing about 180,000,000 instances.
+This means that, in the population initialization, a Pittsburgh-style LCSs would go through all the data set 400 times, seeing about 180 000 000 instances.
+The use of windowing mechanisms, as the ones implemented in GAssist, would permit us to reduce the number of instances that each individual matches to be evaluated by a constant value; nevertheless, note that, in any case, the number of evaluations would increase linearly with the number of input examples.
 After that, the system would have only the first approximation, and the evolutionary pressures would create new individuals that needed to be evaluated.
 This makes these types of systems computationally expensive for large data sets.
-On the other hand, note that Fuzzy-UCS only needed to see 35,000 examples to extract a highly accurate model, and that further iterations were to create a more general rule set.
+On the other hand, note that Fuzzy-UCS only needed to see 35 000 examples to extract a highly accurate model, and that further iterations were to create a more general rule set.
 These results emphasize the advantages of on-line learning.